-Are the upfront costs of studying stopping you from improving your career prospects?
+Don't let the upfront costs of studying stop you from improving your career prospects.

 The VET FEE-HELP scheme allows you to study now and pay for your course later.

 For detailed information, please refer to the VET FEE-HELP Information booklet

 Please also read the following about important changes for students accessing VET FEE-HELP

 Students enrolling in the following courses can apply for VET FEE-HELP:

 To be eligible for VET FEE-HELP, you must: